LGandia/java_portfolio/AssignmentTurtleGraphicsProgram/Assignment.md

 You have already used inheritance because you have extended the OOPGraphics class.
 This is because you have been forced to add a processCommands(String) method.
 Without putting it you would get a syntax error because OOPGraphics needs to call it when it detects an event on the button or text field.
-You can do much more with inheritance however.
+You can do much more with inheritance, however.

-You can add new methods and you can replace existing methods.
+You can add new methods, and you can replace existing methods.

 All of the following should be implemented as methods in your code but also as commands that the user can type at run time.
 -[ ] Override the about() method so that it still does the same “dance” but appends a message